rizesql/reasy/README.md

 ### 🧵 Threads

-Each issue can have a thread of comments, sub-issues, for better collaboration
+Each issue can have a thread of comments, sub-issue, for better collaboration

 ### 💽 GRPC Server (planned)